Helpful Advice For Newlyweds During The First Year Of Marriage

 Fun tip: If you have separate accounts, take each other out on a date occasionally.
 Say it’s “your treat” and pay for all of it.
 Then have your partner do the same for you next time.

-9. Host a dinner party
+Host a dinner party

 Think about hosting a dinner party with your friends and family when you’re all moved into your new place together and are ready to have guests over.
 This can be a fun way to welcome people into your new space and show your loved ones a glimpse into your married life.
 You could even turn this dinner party into one of your married life traditions, especially if it’s around the holidays.

-10. Be gentle with your partner
+Be gentle with each other

 It’s no secret that you will fight during your first year of marriage.
 You may not fight a lot, but there will be times when you disagree, or you make mistakes.
 It can be stressful to combine two lives and create new routines and traditions.
 However, when you have a strong foundation of love and respect, these times of disagreement don’t have to be huge events.
 You can be gentle with each other, forgive easily, and understand that you are both very new at being married.
 Just because marriage can be hard doesn’t mean it’s impossible.
 You can work together to build a foundation of trust, love, and respect that can carry you for years to come.

-Getting married can be an exciting journey, but most marriages come with ups and downs, and you don’t have to navigate them alone.
-Whether you just got married or have been together for decades, Regain can help you sort through any problems you might be facing.
 Regain is an online counseling platform that has therapists who specialize in a variety of areas.
 You can connect with a licensed marriage therapist right from your couch and according to your schedule.
 Working with your therapist, you and your partner can come up with solutions to create a stronger foundation for a happier, healthier marriage.

-The effectiveness of online counseling
+The effectiveness of online therapy

 In one study, researchers found that couples receiving therapy through videoconferencing experienced a “positive shift in expectations” toward their partner, which allowed them to feel a greater sense of satisfaction in their relationship.
 Couples also reported connecting well with their therapist because of the video setting of the intervention, which helped them feel more comfortable and in control of the process.